dnmfarrell/Lepr/README.md

 Lepr
 ====
-"Leper" is a tiny Lisp-like (< 150 LOC) written in Perl.
+"Leper" is a tiny Lisp-like written in Perl.
 It supports lambdas, macros, conditional execution and more features are on the way.
+Unlike regular lisps, Lepr auto-expands lists reducing the need for parens and lazily evaluates expressions.
+Part of this experiment is to find out if those features lead to a pleasant programming experience.

+   ./lepr '(print "Hello, World!")'
+   Hello, World!

 Keywords
 --------